 Welcome to Women in Translation Month 2020!
 WITMonth was launched six years ago when blogger and scholar Meytal Tadzinkski noticed that works by women authors made up less than 30% of the books translated into English.
 Since then, WITMonth has grown into a global movement celebrating the voices of women writers around the world.

-This month, we’re highlighting fiction translated from Vietnamese, French, and Korean, as well as new works in philosophy from France.
+This month, we’re highlighting fiction translated from Vietnamese, Italian and Korean, as well as new works in philosophy from France.
 We hope you read along on the blog as we feature excerpts, posts from translators, and Q&As with authors.
 And remember to follow us on Twitter and Instagram for more on our backlist titles.

 First up is a fascinating new work from acclaimed philosopher Catherine Malabou.
 This book (deftly translated by Carolyn Shread) explores how the concept of intelligence blurs the boundaries between natural and artificial, bridging the human brain and the cybernetic world of AI.
 Malabou ventures a groundbreaking approach to intelligence that emphasizes the intertwined, networked relationships among the biological, the technological, and the symbolic.